Overview

 There is no authentic way to prevent an autoimmune disorder from developing.
 By taking small steps to support your body’s immune system, you can decrease your risk of autoimmunity.
 If you have already been diagnosed, you can use these steps to manage your symptoms and flare-ups in a way that complements your current management plan.

-Seek treatment when they notice new autoimmune disease symptoms.
+Seek treatment when you notice new autoimmune disease symptoms.
 Don’t downplay if you’ve been healthy and suddenly feel fatigued or have joint stiffness.
-Telling your doctor helps them look closer at your symptoms and run tests to identify or rule out autoimmune diseases.
+Telling your doctor helps them examine your symptoms more closely.
+An online doctor can help you get blood tests and imaging to identify or rule out autoimmune diseases.

 Genes can be responsible for autoimmune disease, but other factors also come into play.